nips2017vigil/nips2017vigil.github.io/index.md

         </th>
         <th class='speaker-bio'>
         <b>Felix Hill</b> is a Research Scientist at Google DeepMind.
-        His work on models and algorithms for extracting and representing semantic knowledge from text and other naturally occurring data.
+        He works on models and algorithms for extracting and representing semantic knowledge from text and other naturally occurring data.
         <a href='https://www.cl.cam.ac.uk/~fh295/'>[Webpage]</a>
         </th>